 It is a great part of the glory of God to be unchangeable and yet to operate in the midst of changeable circumstances.
 Likewise, it is a mark of the excellence of God’s image in the hearts of His saints that in a variety of conditions they too would remain the same, to know how to be abased and how to abound.

 This gives just a taste of the kind of perspective and pastoral guidance Burroughs offers in this slim volume.
-It’s a good place to start before tackling his longer volume, and it is also affordable in the ebook version.
+It’s a good place to start before tackling his longer volume.
 Contentment, Prosperity, and God’s Glory provides an easy way to get into Burroughs—not to mention the spiritual writings of the Puritans—and it offers thoughtful reflection on how some Christians have applied Scripture to the real-life issue of contentment in a disgruntled, discontented world.

 Jeremiah Burroughs, Contentment, Prosperity, and God’s Glory, Puritan Treasures for Today 4 (Grand Rapids, MI: Reformation Heritage Books, 2013), Kindle edition, chap.
 3, “Evidences of the Difficulty in Learning to Abound” section, point 3.

 Burroughs, Contentment, Prosperity, and God’s Glory, chap.
 4, point 4.

 Burroughs, Contentment, Prosperity, and God’s Glory, chap.
 7, point 5.